 If at any time during your stay, you are unsure about any person with whom you are interacting, the Hospital encourages you to ask for identification.

 If you observe a suspicious activity or individual, have lost a personal items or have any security concerns, notify a Security guard at ext.
 2385 or inform a staff member immediately.

 When you come to the Hospital, please bring a list of all the medications you have been taking.
 Include those you buy without a prescription and all herbal medicines.
 If possible, you should bring all of your prescription medications and bottles to the Hospital.

 Because some inhalers, eye drops and other medications are not readily available in the Hospital, you may be asked to use your own during your hospital stay.
 Once it is confirmed that all of your medications are available in the Hospital, your own medications can be taken home by a family member.

 Only medications ordered by your doctor in the Hospital will be given to you during your stay.
 You should not take any medication without your doctor's knowledge or permission.

-Should your doctor prescribe any new medications for you upon discharge from the Hospital or after your Emergency Department visit, prescriptions can be filled at your community pharmacy, or for your convenience at Centric Health Pharmacy located in the lobby of the East Building.
-For information on hours of operation, call ext.
-5988.
+Should your doctor prescribe any new medications for you upon discharge from the Hospital or after your Emergency Department visit, prescriptions can be filled at your community pharmacy, at the kiosk in the Emergency Department, or Centric Health Pharmacy conveniently located next to the East main entrance of the Hospital.